-Palliative Care Toolkit for Aboriginal Communities
+Palliative Care Toolkit for Indigenous Communities

 This toolkit includes resources and reference material for First Nations, Métis and Inuit families and communities.
 It can be used to help support people with cancer who have palliative care needs.
 These education materials can be used by anyone in the community.